-The Optima 1535 Sensor must not have sold well, or the people who still have them don’t want to get rid of them, or some combination of those factors, because I have not seen these cameras come up for sale very often.
+The Agfa Optima 1535 Sensor must not have sold well, or the people who still have them don’t want to get rid of them, or some combination of those factors, because I have not seen these cameras come up for sale very often.
 It’s a shame too, these are really great little cameras.
-The Optima 1535 is larger than an Olympus XA, and its protruding lens means it doesn’t easily slip into a jeans pocket, but it is still very light and portable.
-Unlike those ever popular subcompact cameras, the viewfinder on the 1535 is large, bright, and has a well defined rangefinder patch.
+They are not the smallest aperture-priority rangefinders available, but they should definitely be listed up there with the best of the compact rangefinders.

-Perfect Choice for a
+Agfa Optima Cameras, the Perfect Choice for a First or Second Camera

 Agfa – Preferred By Those Who Know

 The viewfinder is simple and the framelines are not coupled, but even in the poor photo below you can clearly see the rangefinder patch in the middle.
 The viewfinder is large enought that it can be comfortably used while wearing glasses.
 It also has exposure indicator lights, red for poor lighting and green for good lighting.